toxdes/testiny-web/README.md

 Mock test interface, that is used by default for many govt. and private institutes.
 More information will be added soon.

+This project is in very early stages of development, so hold your horses.

 #### Development Preview: [Visit](https://testiny.vercel.app)

 # Quickstart